networkservicemesh/examples/README.md

 examples/ uses go modules for its dependencies.
 Many of these are against the [networkservicemesh/](https://github.com/networkservicemesh/networkservicemesh) repo.

-Two convenience scripts are provided for updating these dependencies:

-* [scripts/update_networkservicemesh.sh](https://github.com/networkservicemesh/examples/blob/master/scripts/update_networkservicemesh.sh) - which will update examples/ to depending on the HEAD of master of the [networkservicemesh/](https://github.com/networkservicemesh/networkservicemesh) repo
+A convenience script is provided for updating these dependencies [scripts/update_networkservicemesh.sh](https://github.com/networkservicemesh/examples/blob/master/scripts/update_networkservicemesh.sh) - which will update `examples/` dependencies to the [networkservicemesh/](https://github.com/networkservicemesh/networkservicemesh) repo.
+The default is the HEAD of the `master` branch, but this can be changed by passing a argument at the command line to the script:

-* [scripts/local_networkservicemesh.sh](https://github.com/networkservicemesh/examples/blob/master/scripts/local_networkservicemesh.sh) - which will update examples/ to depend on your local copy of the [networkservicemesh/](https://github.com/networkservicemesh/networkservicemesh) repo ( presumed to be at ../networkservicemesh )
+ `./scripts/update_networkservicemesh.sh [<branch>|<local path>]`

 ## Adding more examples

 Please refer to [examples/README.md](examples/README.md)